AviatrixSystems/Docs/HowTos/selective_upgrade.rst

    * - 1
      -    Back up Copilot and the Controller
    * - 2
-     -    Upgrade Controller to the latest release version of current release.
+     -    Upgrade Controller to the latest release version of the current release.
    * - 3
-     -    Upgrade HA Gateways to the latest release version of current release.
+     -    Upgrade HA Gateways to the latest release version of the current release.
    * - 4
-     -    Upgrade primary gateways to the latest release version of current release.
+     -    Upgrade primary gateways to the latest release version of the current release.
    * - 5
-     -    Upgrade Controller from current release (e.g., version N) to a higher release (N+1 release).
+     -    Upgrade Controller from current release (for example, version N) to a higher release (N+1 release).
    * - 6
-     -    Upgrade HA Gateways from current release (e.g., version N) to a higher release (N+1 release).
+     -    Upgrade HA Gateways from the current release (for example, version N) to a higher release (N+1 release).
    * -
-     -    Upgrade primary gateways from current release (e.g., version N) to a higher release (N+1 release).
+     -    Upgrade primary gateways from the current release (for example, version N) to a higher release (N+1 release).

 Single-Version Upgrade for Controller and Gateways